radius-project/docs/docs/content/guides/recipes/Terraform/howto-private-registry/index.md

 ---
 type: docs
-title: "How-To: Setup a private registry for your Terraform Radius Recipes"
+title: "How-To: Set up a private registry for your Terraform Radius Recipes"
-linkTitle: "Setup a private registry"
+linkTitle: "Set up a private registry"
 description: "Learn how to configure your Radius Environment to leverage your private registry as storage for your custom Recipe templates"
 weight: 500
 categories: "How-To"